 According to the U.S. Census Bureau, this country will become a majority-minority nation in 2043.
 For the first time, whites will make up less than 50 percent of the population, meaning there will no longer be a racial majority at all.

-It’s high time we talk about what that means, and President Barack Obama has become a spokesperson leading the national discussion on race.
-As headlines like Trayvon Martin and Ferguson bring the issue to the forefront, Obama has described racial discrimination as “embedded deeply in society.”
+It’s high time we talk about what that means, and former President Barack Obama has become a spokesperson leading the national discussion on race.
+When headlines like Trayvon Martin and Ferguson bring the issue to the forefront, Obama has described racial discrimination as “embedded deeply in society.”

 “I actually think the issue has surfaced in a way that probably is healthy,” he said.
 “I think that’s good.
 I think it then points to our ability to solve these problems.”